 Main walls

 Repair category 2

-Notes The rendering of outer walls is cracked and damaged in places and can be repaired or replaced by a competent local builder.
+Notes The rendering and brickwork of outer walls is cracked and uneven in places and can be repaired or replaced by a competent local builder.

 Windows, external doors and joinery

 Repair category 2

-Notes Some of the window units and the external doors are of an older design.
+Notes Some of the window units are of an older design.
 There is a degree of general wear and tear to the installation consistent with its age and use.
 It should be appreciated that double glazed replacement windows can be problematic and over time.
 The operations can be affected and the opening mechanisms damaged.
 Ongoing maintenance/repair should be anticipated.